emin-grbo/WWDCLounges/index.md

 Are there any methods that allow restriction of view orientation to just landscape or just portrait on a per view basis without defaulting  to UIHostingviewcontroller

 ### A:
-I’m afraid not currently. :pensive:  That would be a great enhancement request Feedback!
+I’m afraid not currently.
+That would be a great enhancement request Feedback!

 ---